brianapulido/Data-Analysis-Student-Study-Time-and-Grades/README.md

 # Data-Analysis-Student-Study-Time-and-Grades
-This is data science projext that explores data with python and creates visualizations of the data.
-This project is https://learn.microsoft.com/en-us/training/modules/explore-analyze-data-with-python/3-exercise-explore-data
+This is data science projext that explores student student time and grades data with python and creates visualizations of the data.
+This project follows the training provided by Micrtosoft Learn as seen in the link that follows: https://learn.microsoft.com/en-us/training/modules/explore-analyze-data-with-python/3-exercise-explore-data.
+Code is written in Python.
+Tools used inlcude: NumPy, Pandas, and Matplotlib.